LMI Press Release

 Source: Current Employment Statistics (CES)/Texas Workforce Commission

-Since July 2023, the unemployment rate has increased by 0.1, and the local labor force has grown by 5,408 residents.
-The July 2024 unemployment rates for the Southeast Texas counties are as follows**:
+Since March 2024, the year-over-year unemployment rate has remained relatively stable, and the local labor force has grown by 4,408 residents.
+March 2025 unemployment rates for the Southeast Texas counties are as follows**:

 Employment estimates released by TWC are produced in cooperation with the U.S. Department of Labor’s Bureau of Labor Statistics.
 All estimates are subject to revision.
 To access this and more employment data, visit texaslmi.com.

-You can access the latest labor market data for the Southeast Texas Workforce Development Area on our dashboard, which includes information on job postings, skills demand and education, skills gaps, education pipeline trends, commuting patterns, and home values.
+You can access the latest labor market data available for the Southeast Texas Workforce Development Area and even download raw data and graphs straight from the dashboard.
+In addition to the latest labor market statistics, the dashboard also includes information on job postings, skills demand and education, skills gaps, education pipeline trends, commuting patterns, and home values.

 Stay Updated with Workforce Solutions Southeast Texas